AIBIAlab/AIBIAlab.github.io/HTMLTM_Yoga.md

 We've provided two HTML's:
 1. [Texts](https://aibialab.github.io/HTMLTMYoga/TEXTS.html) - each line corresponds to an article
-2. [Words](https://aibialab.github.io/HTMLTMYoga/WORDS.html) - each line corresponds to a term
+2. [Words](https://aibialab.github.io/HTMLTMYoga/WORDS.html) - each line corresponds to a term (sort by term id)
+3. [Words](https://aibialab.github.io/HTMLTMYoga/WORDS2.html) - each line corresponds to a term (sort by tree order)

 Aditional material at the [**link**](https://sourceforge.net/projects/yoga-paper-material/).